Discover the Beauty of Penstemon (Beardtongue)

 Looking for a versatile and easy-to-grow perennial?
 The Penstemon, or Beardtongue, is an excellent choice.
 With its vibrant colors and low-maintenance nature, it’s perfect for cutting gardens and landscape borders.
 This plant is known for attracting pollinators, resisting deer, and tolerating drought, making it a hassle-free addition to any sunny garden area.

 Penstemon is a diverse genus with around 280 species, primarily native to North America.
 Known for their showy flowers and adaptability, they are a favorite among gardeners.
 Our starter plants are healthy and well-rooted, ready to be transplanted into your garden or containers.
+These beautiful flowering shrubs bring continuous color and appeal to any outdoor space.

 Benefits of Growing Penstemon: